East Cornwall · PL10

 Why Kingsand is its own job.

-Conservation Area covers Kingsand and Cawsand combined historic core; AONB across the Rame Peninsula.
+Cornwall Council's lens on Kingsand is consistent: conservation Area covers Kingsand and Cawsand combined historic core; AONB across the Rame Peninsula.
 Cliff and coastal margin sites face strict controls.
 For extension specifically, parts of Kingsand sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Kingsand drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
 That's why we treat every Kingsand project as a PL10-area job first — not a generic Cornwall job with a postcode bolted on.
+The Edwardian houses that dominate Kingsand (and continue out toward Cawsand) set the tone for any extension scheme here.

 Planning note